 Como Elementary School

-- Como Elementary School's student population of 357 students has declined by 5% over five school years.
+- Como Elementary School's student population of 362 students has grown by 5% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Students by Grade|

 - Como Elementary School is ranked within the bottom 50% of all 3,255 schools in Ohio (based off of combined math and reading proficiency testing data) for the 2017-18 school year.